r0ninwashere/r0ninwashere/README.md

 # Who am I

-* a The best developer in the Middle East and the Balkans.
+* The best developer in the Middle East and the Balkans.